LamrabateImran/scrapy_slack_bot/README.md

 Web Scraping Projects
  - The following are our web scraping project ideas.
 They are of different industries so that you can choose one according to your interests and expertise.
+ - Scrape 5 words on a website every 30 minutes and publish those on a Slack channel.

 1. How to work on this project